pds-data-dictionaries/ldd-dart/docs/source/user/user-guide.rst

 Subclass: <dart:Time>
 **************************************************

-This class contains attributes the provide timing information for the observation.
+This class contains attributes that provide timing information for the observation.

 **Attributes:**